JonKragh/knockthrough/README.md

-#knockthrough
+#knockthrough.js

-A simple debugging tool to visualize knockoutjs issues.
+A simple debugging tool to visualize knockoutjs binding issues.

+Possibly more debugging tools and visualizations in the future.

 ##Screenshot